UWCNuclear/UbuntuSetUp/README.md

 *-- University computer labs (soon!)*

 #
-Link to Practical #1: How to install Ubuntu subsystem for Windows 10  https://www.youtube.com/watch?v=22VtIhzPB1o

-Link to Practical #2: Plotting data with Python and xmgrace  https://www.youtube.com/watch?v=KrcyFavMHiY
-#

 Step 1.
 Open the Windows 10 Start Menu and search "Turn Windows features on or off"